devhartley/Gangsir_MC_LuaPrograms/README.md

 This is a small program to automatically make TConstruct jerky out of meats.
 This program takes a stack of meat and converts it to jerky.
 Place the meat to be converted in the first slot of the chest, and the drying rack above the chest.
 Connect the computer to the chest.
 This program has no check for jerky, so ensure only meats to be converted land in the first slot.

-***-OC Robot underground room digger***

-*This program is currently a WIP and probably won't work.
-I will update documentation when it is finished and tested.*

-This is a program to make a robot dig out a room underground.
-On run, it will ask the user for the size of the room to be dug out.
-Ensure that the robot is in the lower left corner, facing the room direction.

 ***-Wireless Command Sender***

 **Warning: Both this program and my wireless receiver program are potential security hazards on large servers.
 Finding out the port someone is using for this will allow for command-jacking, which can be a serious computer threat.
 Use with caution.**